asini/asini/README.md

 }
 ```

-- `lerna`: the current version of Lerna being used.
+- `asini`: the current version of Asini being used.
 - `version`: the current version of the repository.
-- `publishConfig.ignore`: an array of globs that won't be included in `lerna updated/publish`.
+- `publishConfig.ignore`: an array of globs that won't be included in `asini updated/publish`.
 Use this to prevent publishing a new version unnecessarily for changes, such as fixing a `README.md` typo.
 - `linkedFiles.prefix`: a prefix added to linked dependency files.

 ### Common `devDependencies`

-Most `devDependencies` can be pulled up to the root of a Lerna repo.
+Most `devDependencies` can be pulled up to the root of an Asini repo.

 This has a few benefits: